lockwo/rl_qvc_opt/README.md

 To train your own agent, go to the training folder.
 Specifiy the maximum sizes and training durations for the agent and run the code.

+# Examples for Deployment

+To be added soon.

 # Questions?

 Join the rl_opt channel in the Unitary Fund discord.